stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 4. Set e to i.
 5. Increment i.
 6. Sign and exchange a closing transaction C_i.
-7. Sign and exchange a payment transactions P_i, with disbursements matching the most recent agreed state, but reducing W's disbursed amount by W's withdrawal amount.
+7. Sign and exchange payment transactions P_{i,a}, with disbursements matching the most recent agreed state, but reducing W's disbursed amount by W's withdrawal amount.
 8. Sign and exchange a declaration transaction D_i.
 9. I and R sign and exchange signatures for withdrawal transaction W_i.
 10. I or R submit W.